Balaji Wafers - Key Stats

 Rajkot-based company, Balaji Wafers, saw a remarkable growth in profits during the fiscal year 2023, with net profits surging to Rs 409 crore from Rs 7.2 crore in the previous year.
 The company also experienced a substantial increase in sales, recording a 24% growth and achieving revenues of Rs 5,010 crore.

-Balaji Wafers was founded by Chandubhai, Bhikubhai and Kanubhai Virani in 1982.
+Gujarat-based Balaji Wafers was founded by Chandubhai, Bhikubhai and Kanubhai Virani in 1982.
+The Virani brothers started by selling prepackaged snacks at a cinema canteen in the 1970s.

 Specializing in bhujia, potato chips, and namkeens, Balaji primarily operates in fewer than twelve states, with a significant presence in Gujarat, Maharashtra, and Rajasthan, where it commands an estimated 65% share of the organized market.